 Most video playback software will show the length of the video somewhere on the video player, or will show a timeline at the bottom of the video, and people will use the length of the video as a way of determining whether they should invest their time into watching it.

-It’s going to be harder to encourage somebody who’s on the go, browsing Facebook on their phone, to watch a 15 minute video – yet that same person might happily watch that exact same video if they find it on YouTube while browsing on their laptop at home and have more time on their hands.
+Remember when making your video, it’s going to be harder to encourage somebody who’s on the go, browsing Facebook on their phone, to watch a 15 minute video – yet that same person might happily watch that exact same video if they find it on YouTube while browsing on their laptop at home and have more time on their hands.

 To make sure your video length doesn’t effect play count consider the context of where your viewer is going to find the video.
 For example, don’t post longer video content to social media if your users are going to discover it while they’re on the go and don’t have time to watch it.